 Most recently, Wright has written the story and screenplay for the Marvel movie, "Ant-Man."

-All American Speakers is a speakers bureau and booking agency providing information on booking Edgar Wright for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Edgar Wright speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Edgar Wright for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Edgar Wright speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Edgar Wright, an inspirational motivational speaker. bio for Edgar Wright agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Edgar Wright